bulib/dataWebsite/share/citing-data.md

 > Gomes, D. G. E., Page, R. A., Geipel, I., Taylor, R. C., Ryan, M. J., & Halfwerk, W. (2016). <i>Bats perceptually weight prey cues across sensory systems when hunting in noise</i>.
 [Data file].	doi:10.5061/dryad.5gk8j

-### Chicago - Bibliograhpy
+### Chicago - Bibliography

-The [Chicago Style, 16th Edition: Bibliography Style](http://www.chicagomanualofstyle.org/tools_citationguide.html) is common citation sytle in the humanities.
+The [Chicago Style, 16th Edition: Bibliography Style](http://www.chicagomanualofstyle.org/tools_citationguide.html) is a common citation style in the areas like literature, history, and the arts.
+The style provides bibliographic information in the notes and usually a bibliography.

 Basic structure:<br>
 **Creator/Rightsholder of Data. <i>Title of dataset</i>.
 Version/Edition of data.
 Distributed by Organization or Repository, Year of publication.
 URL or DOI**